Sunday, 30 November 2025

 3. The environment refers to the existing conditions before the railway, including the topography and type of terrain, bridges, and rivers.

 The interdependencies with the rail industry are perfect for numerous AI scenarios.
-With all AI, you need high-quality data, and it must be secured appropriately.
-Bring the information from the various business functions, allowing for automation, ML, AI and better decision-making.
+With any AI, you need high-quality data and must secure it appropriately.
+Bring information from across business functions together to enable automation, ML, and AI, and support better decision-making.

 Each country or jurisdiction has different rules for trains, and operators must comply with Health, Safety, and Environment (HSE) regulations.
-There are industry rules adapted to each jurisdiction and standards that vary between regions.
+There are industry rules adapted to each jurisdiction, and standards vary by region.
 For example, most jurisdictions have a gauge width requirement; in the UK, the standard gauge is 4 feet 8 1/2 inches (1435mm).
 There are exceptions, such as heritage railways in the UK.
 There are manufacturing standards for everything.
 EN13674 is the British Rail specification for the actual pure steel used to manufacture the track to be installed.

 ISO 55000/1/2 addresses Physical Asset Management.
 Building Information Modelling (BIM) enhances the design and construction process, and both apply to Rail Infrastructure.
-There is generally a disconnect between Asset Management and BIM, and International Foundation Modelling (IFC) tries to help build a standardised set of assets for the railway business; we are on v4.3.
+There is generally a disconnect between Asset Management and BIM, and the International Foundation Modelling (IFC) aims to establish a standardised asset model for the railway industry; we are on v4.3.

 References used: